Body of person, hands on white mouse and keyboard, search bar with icons overlay

 • What do you enjoy learning about most?
 You don’t have to know what you want to major in, or even what you want to do after college, but you do need to have academic objectives and interests.

-Get to know a college’s “personality”
+Ways to get to know a college’s personality

-Colleges and universities have “personalities” like we do: athletic, artistic, sociable—you get the picture.
-And whether a school is small or large, residential or commuter, teaching or research heavy, undergraduate or graduate, and diverse or homogeneous can make a big difference.
+Colleges and universities have personalities like we do: athletic, artistic, social, service-oriented, etc. And whether a school is small or large, residential or commuter, teaching or research heavy, undergraduate or graduate, and diverse or homogeneous can make a big difference.
+So, how do you discover a college’s personality and determine whether it’s a good fit for you?

-• Use multiple college search sources.
-You should never rely exclusively on one college search resource, particularly “shortcuts” such as best-of rankings, top-schools guidebooks, or college review websites and forums.
-Conduct your college search using a variety of websites.
-(CollegeXpress, College Board, College View, and Peterson’s all offer search tools worth exploring.)
+• Use multiple college search sources: You should never rely exclusively on one college search resource, particularly sources such as best-of rankings, top-school guidebooks, or college review websites and forums.
+Conduct your college search using a variety of websites like CollegeXpress, College Board, College View, and Peterson’s, which all offer search tools worth exploring.
 Even word-of-mouth recommendations, while helpful, will never take the place of a full and rigorous college search.
-Speaking of which…

-Related: The Ultimate Guide to the College Search: How to Find Your Perfect College Match
+Related: The CollegeXpress Ultimate Guide to the College Search

 The college selection process does not have to be stressful if students and parents focus on what is really important to them in school and life.
-And the only way to feel confident in your college options is to embark on a fearless path of self-discovery and a probing assessment of institutional characteristics.
+The only way to feel confident in your college options is to embark on a fearless path of self-discovery and a probing assessment of institutional characteristics.
 Once you have done this well, you will find that your final college choices—and acceptances—are broader and better than you would have ever imagined.

 Like what you’re reading?